Long-term empty properties lead to social, economic and environmental concerns including:

 - Burdening the local authority with lost revenue from council tax and the time and resources spent by Public Health, Building Control, Fire Authority and Police Services

 Empty property owners are also missing out on the potential income generated through letting or selling their property.

-Where empty property owners are not compliant and all negotiations have failed, Torfaen Council will take the appropriate enforcement action to ensure that the empty property is returned to a habitable condition and brought back into use.
+Where empty property owners are not compliant and all negotiations have failed, Torfaen Council may take enforcement action to ensure that the empty property is returned to a habitable condition and brought back into use.
 Enforcement actions may include empty dwelling management orders, enforced sale, compulsory purchase orders or voluntary acquisition.

 We urge owners to consult the support links for advice and guidance on bringing their empty property back into use.

-For more information about Empty Properties in Torfaen please read our Empty Hopes Information Pack or visit the Torfaen Homes website.
+For more information about Empty Properties in Torfaen please visit the Torfaen Homes website.